 Member in good standing (Membership Information is Available Here)

-In order to be in good standing, the trustee must be current on the minimum level of donation ($75), with a suggested contribution level of $150 for 2017.
-The candidate must have made the minimum donation by April 27, 2017 to be on the ballot.
+In order to be in good standing, a trustee must be current at the minimum level of donation ($75), with a suggested contribution level of $150 for 2018.
+For consideration as a trustee candidate a resident must have made the minimum donation by the deadline posted on the website for receipt of names for consideration by the nomination committee.

 Execute the following trustee duties: